 The Bowflex Xceed features an adjustable seat.
 It offers several height positions to accommodate users up to 6’5″ (196 cm) with no problem for most exercises.
 The backrest, however, is non-adjustable.
 Both the seat and backrest integrate 2″ of foam padding for optimal comfort.
-The upholstery on them is durable vinyl material.
+The upholstery on them is made of durable vinyl material.

 The Xceed features a broader backrest, which delivers improved lumbar support.
 Also, an essential aspect of the unit’s seat is its weight capacity.
 It can support users up to 300 lbs (136 kg).

 In terms of accessories and attachments, there are several included with the machine.
 The first to mention is the two D-handles, which cover most exercises.
 In addition, they have rubberized grips for optimal comfort.
-The straight squat bar and a 50″ bent lat bar are two more accessories.
+The straight, squat bar and a 50″ bent lat bar are two more accessories.

 Xceed Weight Resistance

 The Bowflex Xceed home gym comes equipped with a Power Rod resistance system.
 However, it doesn’t have weight stacks like other cable home gyms.
 Also, you can’t use dumbbell weight plates to add resistance to it.

 The power rods that generate the weight resistance for this home gym system are a particular elastomer coated with a thin rubber material sheet.

 They come equipped with precision-machined rings to which the cable hooks attach; these rings are highly durable and almost impossible to remove from the rods.
 Therefore, it is one of the reasons the Bowflex power rods come with a lifetime warranty.